Skip to content

 • OpenClaw cron agentTurn works and is convenient, but still spends model tokens on each run wrapper.

-From recent OpenClaw cost/tuning threads, one pattern repeated across operators:
+From recent OpenClaw cost and tuning discussions, one pattern repeated across operators:

 • Native heartbeat can become a token sink when each cycle carries heavy active-session context.